Teatro Flavio Vespasiano: Design and construction

 Due to high costs, in 1859 city's bank (Cassa di Risparmio di Rieti) was involved.
-In 1867 municipality took over the works entrusting them to the architect Achille Sfondrini, who already designed Teatro Costanzi di Roma.
+In 1867 the municipality took over the works entrusting them to the architect Achille Sfondrini, who already designed Teatro Costanzi di Roma.

 Deciding a name proved to be a hard task as well.
-One faction asked the theatre to be named after the composer from Rieti Giuseppe Ottavio Pitoni; the other faction asserted the former composer to be too clerical, thus proposing the name of the Roman emperor Titus Flavius Vespasian.
+One faction asked the theatre to be named after the composer from Rieti Giuseppe Ottavio Pitoni.
+The other faction asserted the former composer to be too clerical, thus proposing the name of the Roman emperor Titus Flavius Vespasian.
 Eventually, the latter won.

-A law in 1882 condemned buildings made of wood because too dangerous.
-This law raised the need for a new theatre much more pressing as the older Teatro dei Condomini closed.
+A law in 1882 condemned buildings made of wood, because they were too dangerous.
+This law raised the need for a new theatre much more pressing, as the older Teatro dei Condomini closed.
 As a consequence, 16 December 1883 saw the lay of the foundation stone.

 The building was erected quickly and was completed in 1885.
 Interior decoration took much more time.
 In 1893, a road connection between the back side of the theatre and the underlying piazza Oberdan was built.
 The road connection consists of two ramps and it is nicknamed "pincetto" after Rome's pincio ramp.

-Works completed the same year, with theatre opening on 20 September 1893 with a double bill of Gounod's Faust and Pietro Mascagni's Cavalleria rusticana.
+Works completed the same year, with the theatre opening on 20 September 1893 with a double bill of Gounod's Faust and Pietro Mascagni's Cavalleria rusticana.